AItransCompetition/Meet-Deadline-Requirements-Challenge/README.md

   - event_type

-    > We divide the packet into three categories : PACKET_TYPE_FINISHED, PACKET_TYPE_TEMP, PACKET_TYPE_DROP.
+    > There are three categories for the packet involved in the event: PACKET_TYPE_FINISHED, PACKET_TYPE_TEMP, PACKET_TYPE_DROP.
     >
-    > PACKET_TYPE_FINISHED : The acknowledge packet that successfully reached the sender;
+    > PACKET_TYPE_FINISHED: The acknowledge packet that successfully reached the sender;
     >
-    > PACKET_TYPE_TEMP : The packet that have not yet reached the sender;
+    > PACKET_TYPE_TEMP: The packet that has not yet reached the sender;
     >
-    > PACKET_TYPE_DROP : The packet used to inform the sender of packet loss.
+    > PACKET_TYPE_DROP: The packet that is used to inform the sender of packet loss.

   - packet_information_dict